-In Georgia, Kemp looks forward; activists head to court
+Georgia’s Democratic candidate for governor vows to fight on

-ATLANTA (AP) — Republican Brian Kemp wants to move forward with transition after his aides say he captured enough votes to become Georgia governor, even though his election rival is conceding nothing.
-Democrat Stacey Abrams points to ballots that have yet to be counted and says there’s still the possibility of a December runoff in one of the nation’s marquee midterm races.
+ATLANTA (AP) — Republican Brian Kemp resigned Thursday as Georgia’s secretary of state, a day after his campaign said he had captured enough votes to become governor.
+His Democratic rival, Stacey Abrams, refused to concede and her campaign demanded that state officials “count every single vote.”

-A federal judge on Thursday will convene a hearing for a lawsuit in which five Georgia voters ask that Kemp be barred from exercising his duties as the state’s chief elections officer in any future management of his own election tally.
+As the state’s top election official, Kemp oversaw the race, a marquee contest in the nation’s midterms.
+His resignation Thursday morning came as a hearing began for a lawsuit in which five voters asked that he be barred from exercising his duties in any future management of his own election tally.

-Kemp’s top campaign advisers declared victory Wednesday based on numbers released by Kemp’s state office; that drew a rebuke from the Abrams campaign, which continues to charge Kemp with improperly using his current post as secretary of state.
+Abrams’ campaign had repeatedly accused Kemp of improperly using his post as secretary of state and had been calling for him to step down for months, saying his continuation in the job was a conflict of interest.
+Kemp made clear that he wasn’t stepping down in response to that criticism, but to start on his transition to the governor’s office.

+His resignation took effect just before noon Thursday.
+He said an interim secretary of state had been appointed to oversee the rest of the vote count.

 The Associated Press has not called the election.

+The standoff continued to attract attention around the country, with the head of the Democratic National Committee applauding Abrams for pressing on and blasting Kemp as untrustworthy.

+“It is grossly unfair to any fox in America to compare Brian Kemp with a fox guarding the hen house.
+It is much worse in Georgia,” DNC Chairman Tom Perez said in Washington.
+“I don’t think that race is over.
+Every vote must be counted, and the integrity of that election is at stake.”

-“We are declaring victory,” Kemp aide Ryan Mahoney told reporters on a conference call late Wednesday, after a day of the campaigns, media and partisan observers scrambling for information about outstanding votes across Georgia’s 159 counties.
-Another campaign official, Austin Chambers, added: “The message here is pretty simple: This election is over, and the results are clear.”
+Late Wednesday afternoon — after a day of the campaigns, news outlets and partisan observers scrambling for information about outstanding votes across Georgia’s 159 counties — Kemp aide Ryan Mahoney told reporters on a conference call, “We are declaring victory.”
+Campaign official Austin Chambers added: “The message here is pretty simple: This election is over, and the results are clear.”

-Abrams’ campaign manager Lauren Groh-Wargo retorted a few hours later that the Kemp campaign offered “no proof” other than nonspecific provisional ballots counts released by Kemp’s official state office.

-“He’s offered … no indication of why we should take as it word,” Groh-Wargo said.
-“The sitting secretary of state has declared himself” the winner.

-The standoff leaves open the possibility of litigation as Abrams’ campaign has pushed for the continued counting of absentee, mail-in and provisional ballots and renewed its concerns that Kemp remains the chief elections officer supervising his own election, a race already marked by disputes over the voting process.

-If a runoff is necessary, the second round would take place Dec.
-4, extending Abrams’ bid to become the first black woman elected governor in American history while Kemp looks to maintain the GOP’s domination in a state where Democrats haven’t won a governor’s race since 1998.
+If a runoff is necessary, it will take place Dec.
+4, extending Abrams’ bid to become the first black woman elected governor in American history, while Kemp looks to maintain the GOP’s domination in a state where Democrats haven’t won a governor’s race since 1998.

 Partisan observers nationally have watched intently for clues about just how much of a battleground Georgia can be in the 2020 presidential campaign.